Logotipo

 Online shopping is where virtual cards really prove their worth.
 Every time you enter your physical card number on a website, you’re trusting that merchant to keep it secure forever.
 That’s a lot of trust to place in companies you’ve never met.

 Data breaches happen constantly.
-In 2025, over 400 major retailers reported customer payment data breaches.
-When your physical card number gets stolen in a breach, you’re stuck dealing with fraudulent charges and card replacements.
+When a physical card number gets stolen in a breach, the result is fraudulent charges and card replacements.

-With virtual cards, I create a new number for every major online purchase.
-If that merchant gets breached six months later, the virtual card number they have is already deleted or expired.
-The hackers get nothing useful.
+With virtual cards, creating a new number for every major online purchase means that if a merchant gets breached months later, the virtual card number they have is already deleted or expired.
+The attackers get nothing useful.

-My online shopping routine now looks like this: find what I want to buy, create a virtual card with the exact purchase amount plus 10% buffer, complete the transaction, then delete the card within 24 hours.
-The entire process takes maybe two extra minutes, but the security benefit is enormous.
+A practical routine: find the item to buy, create a virtual card with the exact purchase amount plus a small buffer, complete the transaction, then delete the card within 24 hours.
+The extra two minutes per purchase provides significant security benefit.

-For recurring online purchases like monthly subscription boxes, I create longer-term virtual cards but still with specific limits and merchant locks.
-My coffee subscription has a virtual card that only works at that specific company and has a $40 monthly limit.
+For recurring online purchases like subscription boxes, longer-term virtual cards with specific limits and merchant locks work well.
+A coffee subscription card that only works at that specific company and has a $40 monthly limit eliminates any risk of overbilling.

 How Do Temporary Virtual Cards Work for One-Time Purchases?